UNOPS procures according to the following principles:

 When examining, evaluating and comparing offers, UNOPS may consider price as well as non-price factors, which include cost (operation, maintenance, repairs); delivery/completion time; functional characteristics; terms of payment/guarantee; a supplier's performance record with UNOPS and other UN organizations; and the supplier's in the local market.

-UNOPS General Conditions of Contract for goods and services:
+UNOPS General Conditions of Contract for the provision of Goods and Services

-UNOPS is using FIDIC-based contracts especially adapted to the UNOPS environment.
-UNOPS Contracts for Works:
+General Conditions of Contracts for Works are embedded into FIDIC-based contracts especially adapted to the UNOPS environment in the form of five UNOPS Contracts for Works: